Peter-McKinney/tmux-fzf-open-files-nvim/README.md

  find . -name "*.sh" -print0 | xargs -0 shellcheck -x
 ```

-Warnings will not cause the github action check to fail, only errors should be fixed.
+Warnings will not cause the github action check to fail, only errors.